Baby Formula shortage causing moms to breastfeed

 “It’s a struggle just because I can go into Walmart at the beginning of the month it’ll be a lot of formula and then once I receive my funds in the middle there is no formula at all” said Kaliya Bolden, mother.

-The shortage is now causing parents to turn to other options hen feeding their babies , one of them being breastfeeding.
+The shortage is now causing parents to turn to other options when feeding their babies , one of them being breastfeeding.

 Qeona Greer who is pregnant and due in September says she plans to breastfeed, but sometimes breastfeeding doesn’t work out.
 And if the shortage on baby formula continues she may be a little hesitant.